Monday, November 30, 2009

 Easter in December

 Throughout the shops you could hear the jing-jing-jingling of the coming festive season.
-For a second, I was lost in thought thinking"Wow where did November go?"
+For a second, I was lost in thought thinking"Wow where did November go?" only to be brought back to reality when I spotted all the Halloween decorations.

 That's right, Xmas music - Halloween decorations.